Dr. Nazanin Esmaili (CIHR-NIH Post-Doctoral Fellow)

 Nazanin joined the lab in November 2019 and was a CIHR-NIH Post-Doctoral Fellow in Mathematical Modeling.
 She conducted her fellowship at the University of Toronto and St. Michael’s Hospital of Unity Health Toronto in close collaboration with Johns Hopkins University.
 Nazanin holds a PhD and MSc in Operations Research from the University of Pittsburgh and an MBA and a BSc in Industrial Engineering from the Sharif University of Technology.
 She was previously a postdoc at Northeastern University as well as data scientist at Capital Markets Cooperative Research Centre.

-As a part of Nazanin’s fellowship, she supported the NIH-funded Siyambapilli trial in South Africa.
+As a part of Nazanin’s fellowship, she supported the NIH-funded Siyaphambili trial in South Africa.
 The trial is evaluating the implementation of decentralized versus intensive case-management strategies, as compared with maintaining standard of care, to achieve sustained viral suppression among marginalized women living with HIV.
 Nazanin assisted in the development of a new semi-Markov micro-simulation model and the identification of optimal intervention strategies across gradients of intervention intensities deployed via a sequential multi-component adaptive trial design.
 The findings of her research could be used to inform the implementation of and scale-up of HIV treatment services in South Africa.
-Nazanin is currently working as a Senior Data Scientist with the Ministry of Labor at the Government of Ontario.
+Nazanin is currently working as a Data Scientist at Workplace Safety & Insurance Board (WSIB) which is a part of the Government of Ontario.

 Nasheed Moqueet (CTN Post-Doctoral Fellow)